FACT-Finder-Web-Components/oxid-eshop-module/README.md

 * Basic Auth user for HTTP export
 * Basic Auth password for HTTP export
   **Note:** Basic Auth is used to secure HTTP based export, you can read more about in the next section.
+* Log path - path to log file where export log will be saved
+* Proceed with export when error occurred

 ## Export Methods